pingcap/docs-cn/tools/syncer.md

         to specify MySQL slave sever-id (default 101) -status-addr string
-        to specify Syncer metrics (default :8271), such as `--status-addr 127:0.0.1:8271`
+        to specify Syncer metrics (default :8271), such as `--status-addr 127:0.0.1:8271` -timezone string
+        the time zone used by the target database; it is required to use the IANA time zone identifier such as `Asia/Shanghai`
 ```

 The `config.toml` configuration file of Syncer: